 Name of the publications

-Of the 5 FTII guides that have acquired AICTE approval, 4 are in the Television wing (Direction, Electronic Cinematography, Video Editing, and Sound Recording & TV Engineering) and one in the Film wing (Feature Film Screenplay Writing).
+Of the 5 FTII guides that have acquired AICTE approval, four are in the Television wing (Direction, Electronic Cinematography, Video Editing, and Sound Recording & TV Engineering) and one in the Film wing (Feature Film Screenplay Writing).

 Awards and recognition to the publications